nuqleo/qemu-systemd/README.md

 ```
 /usr/bin/qemu-system-${QEMU_ARCH}
 ```
-Make sure the corresponding binary is installed on the system.

 The value of `QEMU_ARCH` must match an available QEMU system emulator installed on the host.

 Examples include: